-This along the canal towpath from Stroud to Stonehouse, tells the story of the Stroud Valley - from the past, present to the future.
-With plenty to observe along the way including mills, locks, bridges, warehouses, beautiful scenery and wildlife.
-It is available in audio or downloadable format or can be purchased from the Canal Visitor Centre and Tourist Information Centre in Stroud.
+Taking you along the canal towpath from Stroud to Stonehouse, this route tells the story of the Stroud Valley - from past, present, and the future.
+There is plenty to observe along the way including mills, locks, bridges, warehouses, beautiful scenery and wildlife.
+The route is available in audio or downloadable format or can be purchased from the Canal Visitor Centre and Tourist Information Centre in Stroud.

 Download the walk - Cloth, Coal & Canals (3.5 miles)

 This circular walk has been created with 40 beautiful waymarkers to follow around Whiteshill and Ruscombe.
 It is approx 4.5 miles, taking a good 2 hours.
-Although it does include some steep hills, it is a pleasant ramble through typically beautiful cotswold countryside.
-Maps can be purchased for £1 at the Whiteshill and Ruscombe village shop.
+Although it does include some steep hills, it is a pleasant ramble through typically beautiful Cotswold countryside.
+Maps can be purchased at the Whiteshill and Ruscombe village shop.